fahdi/theme-my-login/readme.txt

 = 6.3.5 =
 * Fix issue with blank pages where page.php didn't exists in a theme
+* Fix issue where activating Themed Profiles resulted in a 404 for profile page
+* Fix issue where options were being deleted upon upgrade

 = 6.3.4 =
 * Use verbose rewrite rules for TML pages